SBB Ce 6/8 II: Air brake and air supply

-The Electrical Part
+The electrical part

-Main Circuit
+Main circuit

 Ce 6/8 II 14274 in the summer of 1963 with a through freight train at Yverdon station.

 The Ce 6/8^{II}s were mechanically more or less identical.
 Electrically, however, there were significant differences.

 The two pantographs and the lightning protection coil were located on the middle car body.
 The electro-pneumatic throttle control ("jumper control") was located in the box on the windowless side.
 The transformer was located in a shaft in the middle of the box.
 The lightning protection coil was later removed.

 To cool the transformer oil, the transformer tank (housing) of locomotives 14251–14273 (except 14264) was provided with external fins.
 Two groups of fans were located beneath the floor frame.
 These blew cooling air from bottom to top, past the fins, through the shaft.

 Locomotives 14264 and 14274–14283 had transformer tanks with smooth outer walls.
 The oil was forced through the oil cooler by a separate oil pump.

 The transformers of locomotives 14251–14273 were switchable upon delivery for operation with 7,500 V overhead line voltage instead of 15,000 V. This was necessary because the Gotthard Railway was initially operated at only half the overhead line voltage.
 This was intended to prevent arcing on the insulators, which were still sooty from the steam operation.

 On the low-voltage side (secondary side), the transformers had two step windings, each with eleven taps ranging from 113 V to 567 V. The taps of these two windings had opposite voltages.
 Via two step switches, voltages of up to 1,100 V could be supplied to the parallel traction motor groups in the two drive frames in 20 or 23 steps.
 Since the two traction motors of a power unit were connected in series, the maximum voltage per motor was approximately 550 V.